Tamori

-Kazuyoshi Morita (森田 一義, Morita Kazuyoshi), known by his stage name Tamori (タモリ) (an anagram of his surname), is a Japanese television celebrity.
+Kazuyoshi Morita (森田 一義, Morita Kazuyoshi), known by his stage name Tamori (タモリ) (an anagram of his surname), is a Japanese comedian and television presenter.
 Known for his trademark dark sunglasses, Tamori is one of the "big three" television comedians in Japan along with Takeshi Kitano (a.k.a.
 Beat Takeshi) and Sanma Akashiya.

 Since taking over the role in April 1987, Tamori has hosted the weekly music television program Music Station for over 34 years.
 For 32 years he hosted Waratte Iitomo!, a nationally televised live show broadcast every weekday at noon from October 1982 until March 2014.
 Waratte Iitomo! earned Tamori the Guinness World Record for "Longest continued hosting of a live television program", while Music Station earned him the world record for "Longest running live TV music show hosted by the same presenter" in 2021.
 His likeness is the basis for the Piranha Plant in All Night Nippon Super Mario Bros..